andrewcooke/choochoo/docs/configuration.md

 TODO

-## Later Modifications

-Remember that it's easy to create a backup just by copying your database file.

-### Adding A Field
+## Adding A Field

+Here's an example where I add a field to an existing configuration.

+First, get an idea of what is already defined:

     > sqlite3 ~/.ch2/database.sqlj 'select * from topic_field join statistic_name on statistic_name_id = statistic_name.id'

+Then add the field:

     > python <<EOF
     from ch2.config.database import config, add_topic_field